sai19/nanonets/README.md

 ```
 Once the configuration is done, the training can be started.
 ## Data augmentation
 Standard data augmentation such as rotation, flip, crop are used.
 You can adjust the flag of these augmentation from config file.
+Built in tensorflow functions have been used to perform the augmentation
 ## Prediction module
 Prediction module expects four parameters: input_a, input_b, multiple_pairs, out_json.
 The default values of multiple_pairs and out_json are "false" and "prediction.json" respectively.
 If multiple_pairs is true then input_a, input_b should be csv files with the path info of individual images (sample csv files are provided).
 The output is the similarity score of all the corrosponding pairs.